pallets/werkzeug/CONTRIBUTING.rst

 Submitting patches
 ==================

+- Please do not use pull requests as a way to suggest behavior changes.
+Open an issue for discussion first.
+This helps keeping the discussions of concept and implementation separate.

 - Include tests if your patch is supposed to solve a bug, and explain clearly under which circumstances the bug happens.
 Make sure the test fails without your patch.